Dog Obedience Training School Courses - Certified Dog Trainer Curriculum

 Upon completion of this course, you will have a solid foundation of knowledge regarding the training and treatment of shelter dogs everywhere with specific attention to re-homing.

 The Art of Selling and Teaching Private Lessons

-This comprehensive Continuing Education Program (CEP), titled “The Art of Selling and Teaching Private Lessons,” is comprised of approximately 300 pages of highly-detailed, invaluable, critical information that every trainer should familiarize herself with in regards to conducting private lessons.
-Authored by Teoti Anderson, former president of the Association of Pet Dog Trainers (APDT), this CEP will ameliorate your knowledge of proper private-lesson training and will instruct you on such imperative topics as sales techniques and tips, understanding communication styles, the different types of private training, developing effective training plans, how to teach off-leash behaviors, and how to achieve client compliance in order to maximize the successfulness of your training.
-Additionally, the CEP covers advanced tips for marketing yourself and your business and includes essential information on liability protection, a necessity for every dog trainer.
+This comprehensive Short Term Program is comprised of approximately 300 pages of highly detailed, invaluable, critical information that every trainer should familiarize her/himself with.
+Authored by Teoti Anderson, former president of the Association of Pet Dog Trainers (APDT), this Short Term Program enriches your knowledge of proper private-lesson training and instructs you on such relevant topics as sales techniques and tips, understanding communication styles, the different types of private training, developing effective training plans, how to teach off-leash behaviors and how to achieve client compliance to maximize training.
+Additionally, it covers advanced tips for marketing yourself and your business and includes essential information on liability protection, a necessity for every dog trainer.

 Pet Sitting and Dog Walking